bitmovin/bitmovin-player-android-samples/README.md

 + **BackgroundPlayback** Shows how background playback can be implemented for the Bitmovin Player.
 + **BasicVrPlayback** Shows how the Bitmovin Player can be setup and configured for playback of VR content.
 + **BasicPiPHandling** Shows how the `BitmovinPlayerView` can be configured to allow the Picture in Picture mode.
-+ **BasicControlNotification** Shows how the `BitmovinPlayerNotificationManager` can be used to show playback control notifications.
-+ **BasicMediaControl** Shows how the `BitmovinPlayerNotificationManager` can be used to connect to Android's system media controls.
++ **MediaSession** Shows how the media session integration can be used to connect to Android's system media controls and do background playback.
 + **BasicLowLatencyPlayback** Shows how the Bitmovin Player can be setup to playback streams in low latency mode.
 + **CustomAdaptation** Shows how the Bitmovin Player can be setup to implement custom adaptation behavior.